Zainulabdeenoffical/Techstore-Gamming-Store/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: PHP with MySQL
 - **Database**: MySQL
-- **Security**: Enhanced admin and user authentication with strong CSS
+- **Security**: Enhanced admin and user authentication with CSS

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-All contributions help to enhance the TechStore experience.
+Please fork the repository, make your changes, and submit a pull request.
+All contributions help improve the TechStore experience.

 ---